 Students are encouraged to budget for study abroad programs based on individual needs.
 You may use online budgeting tools such as Numbeo, Expatistan, and Budget Your Trip to budget for your ideal study abroad experience.

 Flight: Students book their own travel to coincide with program dates.
-Please keep in mind that flights arriving into Lund typically depart New York a day in advance.
+Participants should plan to fly into Copenhagen's Kastrup Airport, which is the airport closest to Lund.
+Please keep in mind that flights arriving into Copenhagen typically depart New York a day in advance.
 All participants are strongly encouraged to purchase refundable flights.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.